-Before we dive into how to help your B2B company excel in lead generation, let's define what we mean by lead generation.
-Because the phrase can have many meanings to different people across your business.
-Here's how we think of lead generation for B2B companies:
+Before we dive into how to help your B2B company master lead generation, let's define what lead generation means.
+The term can have different meanings to different people across your business.
+Here's how we define lead generation for B2B companies:

 Lead generation is the process of identifying and connecting with potential customers for your products or services.
 It involves raising awareness of your company to potential customers and prompting them to connect with your company through digital or in-person channels.

-Your valuable materials (aka content) could come in the form of an eBook, videos (webinar or product demo), whitepapers, fact sheet, pricing information, videos, podcasts, templates, guides, a discount or many others.
+Your valuable materials (aka content) could come in the form of an eBook, videos (webinars and/or product demos), whitepapers, fact sheets, pricing information, podcasts, templates, guides, or a discount among other opportunities.

-In order for your B2B company to excel in lead generation, you must capture your potential customers in the awareness stage of their buyer journey and create opportunities for your company to begin to build a relationship with them.
+For your B2B company to excel in lead generation, you need to capture potential customers’ attention in the awareness stage of their buyer journey and create opportunities for your company to begin to build a relationship with them.
 As they learn more about your business and you learn more about how they interact with your company, prospects can be more seamlessly marked as a marketing qualified lead and sales qualified lead as they travel through their buyer journey.

-Though creating amazing content is at the heart of your lead generation efforts, what makes an effective lead generation strategy is your ability to attract valuable leads, ones that will move from being a visitor, to a marketing qualified lead to a sales qualified lead much faster.
+Though creating amazing content is at the heart of your lead generation efforts, what makes lead generation strategy effective is your ability to attract valuable leads, ones that will move from being a visitor, to a marketing qualified lead to a sales qualified lead much faster.

 The Value of B2B Lead Generation

 Information that is valued by your ideal customers answers their questions, or delights them with the information they did not even know they needed, results in their willingness to exchange their data for your content.
 In turn, your company earns two big wins: